-Use and manage images with the CONNECT Content docker
+Use and manage images with the Assets docker

-After you find the vector or bitmap image you need, you can place it into your project as an embedded or linked object.
+After you find the vector or bitmap image you need in a local or network folder, you can place it into your project as an embedded or linked object.
 When inserting a vector graphic, you can place it at the original position where it was created relative to the page.